-An inward shock to farm labor supply during a critical season in agricultural production could be devastating to production.
-The COVID-19 pandemic in 2020 caused unprecedented shocks to agricultural food systems, including increased labor-related costs and uncertainty, and despite employer precautions, there were numerous worksite outbreaks of COVID-19.
-This paper examines the relationship between monthto-month variation in historical agricultural employment and changes in the incidence of confirmed COVID-19 cases and deaths within U.S. counties from April-August 2020.
-The results show that employment of 100 additional workers in fruit, vegetable, and horticultural (FVH) production in 2019 was associated with a 4.5% increase in COVID-19 cases within counties in 2020 or and additional 25.17 COVID-19 cases and 0.48 COVID-19 deaths per 100,000 individuals in the 2019 monthly county workforce.
-If the costs of implementing health and safety measures for seasonal workers is sufficiently high, agricultural producers may seek out alternative labor-saving technologies to reduce labor costs and input uncertainty.
 Farm labor demand is often seasonal and uncertain, particularly in high value crops such as fruits and vegetables that are still harvested by hand.
-In January 2021, the American Farm Bureau Federation president Zippy Duvall stated that "the biggest limiting factor of American agriculture is our labor force" (Harker, 2021), thus underscoring the importance to industry leaders and policymakers of understanding how major shocks like COVID-19 affect farm labor cost and uncertainty.
-In this paper, I measure the association between historical monthly agricultural employment in 2019 and the incidence of new COVID-19 cases and deaths within U.S. counties from April-August 2020.
-The findings from this paper can help inform which agricultural industries were most exposed to coronavirus-related risks in worker health and labor supply in 2020 and determine priority strategies for managing shocks to labor costs and threat of disruptions to labor supply.
+In January 2021, the American Farm Bureau Federation president Zippy Duvall stated that "the biggest limiting factor of American agriculture is our labor force" (Harker, 2021), thus underscoring the importance to industry leaders and policymakers of understanding the relation between major shocks like COVID-19 and farm worker safety and agricultural production risk.
+In this paper, I measure the association between historical monthly agricultural employment and the incidence of new COVID-19 cases and deaths within U.S. counties from April-August 2020.
+The findings from this paper can help inform which agricultural industries were most exposed to coronavirus-related risks in worker health and labor supply in 2020 and determine priority strategies for managing potential disruptions to farm labor supply in the future.

 Worker safety during the coronavirus pandemic was, and still is, of primary concern, particularly in essential industries where working remotely is not possible.
 Despite employer precautions, there were numerous worksite outbreaks of COVID-19 in 2020 (Dorning and Skerritt, 2020; Reiley, 2020).
-The insights from this paper can help producers and policymakers anticipate vulnerabilities in the food supply chain due to worker exposure to heightened health risks and uncertainty in labor supply.
-As stated in a 2020 Congressional report, "If labor shortages become severe, they could lead to wider multistate, and possible national, food shortages of affected products" (Congressional Research Service, May 8, 2020).
+The insights from this paper can help producers and policymakers anticipate vulnerabilities in the food supply chain related to increasing risk of farm worker exposure to a contagious virus during labor-intensive seasons of production.
+As stated in a 2020 Congressional report, "If labor shortages become severe, they could lead to wider multi-state, and possible national, food shortages of affected products" (Congressional Research Service, May 8, 2020).
 While no such food shortage materialized in the United States in 2020, health experts warn that the threat of severe outbreaks is not yet over (Stein, 2021).
 Understanding which commodities or agricultural activities are most highly associated with COVID-19 spread can help producers and managers throughout the food supply chain prepare for and mitigate losses and future risk.
-Some producers may look to technological advances, including mechanical harvesters and robots to reduce labor costs, risk, and uncertainty.

-Despite recent efforts to quickly distribute vaccines to farm workers, much is still unknown about how COVID-19 mutates or the long-term efficacy of new vaccines to protect individuals from the virus, and many farm workers say that they do not plan to get vaccinated (UC Berkeley School of Public Health, 2020).
+Despite recent efforts to quickly distribute vaccines to farm workers, much is still unknown about how COVID-19 mutates or the long-term efficacy of new vaccines to protect individuals from the virus.
+Many farm workers say that they do not plan to get vaccinated (UC Berkeley School of Public Health, 2020).
 Thus, even as vaccines become available, coronavirus-related health risks are still of critical importance in food production industries.
-Yakima County, Washington, one of the primary counties for fruit and vegetable production, had the highest rate of COVID-19 infection on the West Coast in June 2020 (Dorning and Skerritt, 2020), and 900 cases of COVID-19 were reported in Immokalee, Florida between April and June 2020 (Reiley, 2020).
+Over 900 cases of COVID-19 were reported in Immokalee, Florida between April and June 2020 (Reiley, 2020).
 Since many farm workers follow the harvest of crops, such as from Immokalee up the Eastern shore, one might be concerned that follow-the-crop workers could rapidly spread COVID-19 from one agricultural community to another.
+Approximately 8% of crop workers (excluding H-2A visa holders) were follow-the-crop migrants in 2016, 11% were shuttle migrants who migrate either domestically or internationally for a season to work on a farm far from their home, and 2% were newcomers to U.S. agricultural work.